 Select Your Outdoor Activity

-The next step, in our humble opinion as outdoor adventure enthusiasts, is to determine whether you will include outdoor activities in your planning.
+Pretty much everyone who visits Montana does so with the outdoors in mind.
+The next step, therefore, is to determine which outdoor activities to include.
 This will affect both where you travel and when you go.
-Even if you are not an expert woodsman or extremely fit, there are plenty of great options in Montana.
+Even if you are not an expert outdoors person or not super fit, there are plenty of great options for you in Montana.

 In the winter, you have 15 downhill ski resorts and another 14 groomed cross country ski areas in Montana.
 Unlike cross country skiing, snowshoeing can take place pretty much anywhere there is snow and is a great activity for beginners.